Work underway at Jolicœur station

 Impact on customer trips

-- The drop-off area will be closed during the work so the contractor can set up the worksite.
+- The drop-off area is closed during the work so the contractor can set up the worksite.
 Also, because of the station’s configuration, the elevators will be built in the expanded portion of the station on the De Sève Street side.

-- On Drake Street, the sidewalk in front of the station and the reserved bus lane will be closed off.
+- On Drake Street, the sidewalk in front of the station and the reserved bus lane is closed off.

-- Some bike racks will be relocated near the station doors.
+- Some bike racks are relocated near the station doors.

 Impact on local residents

 Construction work that may generate noise will generally be restricted to a limited time between 7 a.m. and 7 p.m.
 To stay on schedule, we may have to work on the weekends.
 If this happens, it will be done in compliance with municipal regulations.
 Also, some work will be completed at night as it absolutely must be done outside of métro operation hours.